Who's The Boss In Your House?... Understanding The Dog Pack Hierarchy

 You need to know this.

-As a dog owner, it is important to acknowledge (in front of your dogs) the dogs' own pack hierarchy.
+If you have more than one dog in the family, it is important to acknowledge (in front of your dogs) the dogs’ own pack hierarchy.

 It is also important that you make it clear to all dogs in your household that YOU are the real Alpha dog at all times.